cbrookins/cbrookins.github.io/_posts/2013-02-10-Lync-2010-Status-Updater--LastFM.markdown

 date: 2013-02-10
 ---

 Since implementing Lync at my work place the status updates have taken off within the work place.
 After a few months of trying to keep them current I decided it was time to do something more automated.
-I decided my Last.fm &#8216;Recently Listened Tracks was good enough.
+I decided my Last.fm Recently Listened Tracks was good enough.

 I started off by linking Spotify to my Last.fm account.
-I chose the Last.fm list because I already had the account and the &#8216;Recently Listened Tracks has an RSS feed.
+I chose the Last.fm list because I already had the account and the Recently Listened Tracks has an RSS feed.
 That way I can scrape the feed and pull the latest track to display in Lync.

 <span>The next thing was to install the </span><span></span><a href="http://www.microsoft.com/en-us/download/details.aspx?id=18898" target="_blank">Lync SDK</a><span>.
 The </span><span></span><a href="http://www.microsoft.com/en-us/download/details.aspx?id=18898" target="_blank">Lync SDK</a><span> includes what I need to update my status using Powershell.</span>